com-480-data-visualization/Vizionary/README.md

 ### Related work

-On `Kaggle`, people can share their data analysis, we took some inspiration from notably [this analysis](https://www.kaggle.com/code/joshuaswords/does-hosting-the-olympics-improve-performance) that studies the effect of hosting the event for a country.
+On `Kaggle`, where people can share their data analysis, we took some inspiration from notably [this analysis](https://www.kaggle.com/code/joshuaswords/does-hosting-the-olympics-improve-performance) that studies the effect of hosting the event for a country.

 ---

+**10% of the final grade**

+This is a preliminary milestone to let you set up goals for your final project and assess the feasibility of your ideas.
+Please, fill the following sections about your project.

+*(max.
+2000 characters per section)*

 ### Dataset